-Greece, a land of gods and nymphs, has a number of exquisitely beautiful places that appear to have come out of a fairy tale.
+Greece, a land of gods and nymphs, has a number of exquisitely beautiful places that appear to have come out of a fairy tale, being formed back in another time and almost in another world.
 Here are some of Greece’s most haunting places that you won’t believe actually exist.

 Melissani Cave, Kefalonia

-A sky-blue lake that was once believed to be the living quarters of myths.
-Hauntingly beautiful, legend has it that nymph Melissani drowned herself due to her unrequited love for the god Pan.
-The unique geological phenomenon is created by water erosion of calcareous rocks.
+A sky-blue lake that was once believed to be the living quarters of nymphs.
+Hauntingly beautiful, legend has it that the nymph Melissani drowned herself due to her unrequited love for the god Pan there.
+This unique geological phenomenon is created by water’s erosion of calcareous rocks.

 Vlychada Beach, Santorini

-Windswept formations transport visitors to a lunar landscape.
+Windswept formations transport visitors to a lunar landscape on the volcanic island of Santorini.
 Sand dunes are created during the winter months, creating interesting formations and sand caves.
-Occasionally bulldozers are called in to dig out beach-goers.
+Occasionally bulldozers even have to be called in to dig out beach-goers.
 The abandoned tomato factory nearby and ashen volcanic sand add an eerie quality to the beach.

 Gamila Dragon Lake, Mt.
 Tymfi

 Greece’s alpine lakes were customarily believed to have been created by dragons throwing stones at each other.
 The spectacular lakes bear the name of the beasts that created them.
-Gamila, 2,050m at the highest point of Mt Tymfi, lies between the Aoos River and Voidomatis, along the North Pindus Range.
+Gamila, at 2,050 meters (6,725 feet) the highest point of Mt.
+Tymfi, lies between the Aoos River and Voidomatis, along the North Pindus Range.